yabellini/SitioAcademico/content/blog/2022_teaching_en/04-teaching/index.md

 Turn off notifications on the devices you are using and in your phone.
 Seeing notifications flash by on the screen distracts you as well as the learners.
 Have open only the softwares, apps and webpages you will need to use during the lesson.
 Close any other applications, including email and social media.
 Consider what desktop image and screensaver you use, because you will end up sharing them to the class and on the video if you record the lesson.

+It is important your assistant work to sort out the queries and problem that students may have during class, so that interruptions are orderly and serve the lesson rather than cut off it's flow.
+Also remember to give instructions on how to participate, how to ask questions, using what tools before starting your live demonstration ([see tip number 1](#1-be-seen-and-heard)).